 Outpatient health clinic offering preventative, diagnostic (exam or test) and treatment services

 Some clinics are certified as Health Care Homes, where primary care providers, families and patients work together to support wellness and improve health outcomes.
 Clinics with the Health Care Homes certification can be found online.

-Offers free health screenings and primary care services in Winona, MN.
+Offers free health screenings and primary care services: